ibm-cloud-docs/loadbalancer-service/basic-load-balancing.md

 On the other hand, the back-end ports are only known internally.
 These back-end ports may or may not be the same as the front-end ports.
 As an example, the load balancer may be configured to receive incoming web/HTTP traffic on front-end port 80, while the back-end servers are listening on custom port 81.

 The supported front-end ports/protocols are HTTP, HTTPS and TCP.
 The supported back-end ports/protocols are also HTTP, HTTPS and TCP.
 Incoming HTTPS traffic must be terminated at the load balancer to allow for plain-text HTTP communication with the backend server.
+If the backend protocol is HTTPS, the traffic will be encrypted between load balancer and backend servers.

 ### Considerations